I gave my parents a Google Home for Christmas and watched them lose their minds

 Boy was this a good decision.

-My dad was the more skeptical of the two, but was very happy to make multiple Febreze jokes.
-Once we had it working, my mother gleefully informed the two of us that she finally had someone who would listen to her every command.
+My dad was the more skeptical of the two, but he was very happy to make multiple Febreze jokes.
+Once we had the Google Home working, my mother gleefully informed the two of us that she finally had someone who would listen to her every command.

 Side note: I set up the Google Home because the process is surprisingly long and annoying.
-The fact you need an Android phone or tablet to get going is understandable, although a little irksome, but the number of steps is excessive.
-My parents would have definitely given up after they plugged in the device — I doubt they would have bothered firing up Google Play on a phone or tablet to download the Google Home app, let alone gone through all its instructions.
+The fact that you need an Android phone or tablet to get it going is understandable, although a little irksome, but the number of steps is excessive.
+My parents would have definitely given up after they plugged in the device — I doubt they would have bothered firing up Google Play on a phone or tablet to download the Google Home app, let alone have gone through all its instructions.

 After all the taps and tests were done, the beautiful thing is that there is just one action to learn: “OK Google.”
 I have complete faith that I won’t have to re-teach my parents how to use the Google Home every time I come over.
 The lack of buttons and user interface is perfect for older generations.
 Both my parents quickly got the hang of talking to the device — interestingly, it also didn’t take long for them to figure out when the Google Assistant understood their request and when it didn’t.